apache/druid/docs/api-reference/tasks-api.md

 #### URL
 <code class="postAPI">POST</code> `/druid/indexer/v1/taskStatus`

-Retrieve list of task status objects for list of task id strings in request body.
+Retrieves list of task status objects for list of task ID strings in request body.
 It returns a set of JSON objects with the status, duration, location of each task, and any error messages if applicable.

-#### Query parameters

-No query parameters.

 #### Responses